AwesomeKid99999/AwesomeKid99999-discord-bot/docs/BOT_HISTORY.md

 - February 18: I got a toggle for ChatGPT features.
 - March 7: I powered up math with exponents and new area formulas.
 - September 10: I learned to convert numbers between bases with `/convert_number`.
+- October 10: Unfortunately, the music providers were too hard to keep up, so I stopped playing music.
 - November 24: I rolled into Roblox with `/robloxinfo` and `/generaterobux`.
 - December 27: I hosted giveaways and celebrated new members with welcome messages you could test.